ddev/ddev-contrib/docker-compose-services/rabbitmq/README.md

 ### Management UI

-It can be accessed through `http://<DDEV_SITENAME>.ddev.site:15672` on the host machine.
+The management UI can be accessed through `http://<DDEV_SITENAME>.ddev.site:15672` on the host machine.
+Username "rabbitmq", password "rabbitmq".

 ### AMQP protocol access